aguasonic/mistserver-docker/README.md

 MistServer is a streaming media server that works well in any streaming environment even on a Raspberry Pi!
 It bridges the gap between dedicated media servers and web servers, performing the best of both worlds when it comes to media streaming delivery.

-The opensource version works best with HLS live streaming (gaming) with programs such as Open Broadcaster Software (OBS) or Xsplit!
+The opensource version works best with HLS live streaming (gaming) and Open Broadcaster Software (OBS)!
 If you want more options such as VOD, buy a pro-license.

 **What makes this docker build better as the official one from DDTECH/MistServer?**
 It's more secure and because on `docker stop` it will gracefully shutdown your processes.
 It prevents data corruption and all config-files will be saved before shutting down.